ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 After the service is ordered, the vSRX nodes are automatically ordered with the selected license models.

-The Juniper vSRX nodes are deployed to the edge services cluster if you selected this option.
-If you do not have an edge services cluster in your vCenter Server instance, the Juniper vSRX service is deployed on the management cluster.

 ### Juniper vSRX deployment on an edge services cluster
 {: #juniper-ordering-service-config-edge-deployment}